Last Updated on April 2, 2022 by Grow with Bovees

 To create this safe dish soap solution, grab a cup of water, and add just a teaspoon of dish soap and vegetable oil.

-Fill a spray bottle with the mixture, and spray the areas of your lawn that are affected with pests and weeds.
+Fill a spray bottle or garden sprayer with the mixture, and spray the areas of your lawn that are affected with pests and weeds.

 Grubs are the immature stage of several species of beetles and chafers, and can literally feast on the roots of your grass.

-There are several commercial killers available to kill grubs in your lawn, but you can also use a homemade recipe with dish soap to kill the grubs.
+There are several commercial grub control products available to kill grubs in your lawn, but you can also use a homemade recipe with dish soap to kill the grubs.

 When sprayed, Dawn dish soap smothers the grubs until they die.
 The grubs once in contact with the soapy solution suffocate and die within a few minutes.

-To make this soapy solution, mix three tablespoons of Dawn soap with a gallon of water, stir well, and spray only over the brown patches of dying grass.
+You can make this homemade insecticidal soap solution by simply combining liquid dish soap or laundry detergent and water as follows; three tablespoons of Dawn soap per gallon of water, stir well, and spray only over the brown patches of dying grass.

 Will Soapy Water Get Rid Of Lawn Fungus?

-Lawn fungi generally indicates that your yard has poor drainage, or is covered with too much shade, in which case you could try using grass that is suited to shady areas, and check out our page on shade gardening in general.
+Lawn fungi generally indicate that your yard has poor drainage, or is covered with too much shade.
+In which case, you could try using grass that is suited to shady areas, and check out our page on shade gardening in general.

-Even though it is near impossible to get rid of lawn fungi completely, there are certain ways to control the issue such as with dish washing soap.
+Even though it is near impossible to get rid of lawn fungi completely, there are certain ways to control the issue such as with dishwasher detergent.

 Mix three gallons of water with two tablespoons dishwashing detergent.